Permafrost/Tundra/README.md

-* `$content` is a string, byte array, or input stream, depending on the `$mode.output` selected, of the serialized IData document returned by ``$service.
+* `$content` is a string, byte array, or input stream, depending on the `$mode.output` selected, of the serialized IData document returned by `$service`.

 ---

 ### tundra.list.content:parse

 Parses a list of content (specified as a list of strings, bytes, or input streams) into an IData[] document list.

-Parser implementions for the supported content types are as follows:
-* [CSV]: `Tundra/tundra.csv:parse`
-* Flat File: `WmFlatFile/pub.flatFile:convertToValues`
-* [JSON]: `Tundra/tundra.json:parse`
-* Pipe separated values: `Tundra/tundra.csv:parse`
-* [TSV]: `Tundra/tundra.csv:parse`
-* [XML]: `WmPublic/pub.xml:xmlStringToXMLNode`, `pub.xml:xmlNodeToDocument`
-* [YAML]: `Tundra/tundra.yaml:parse`

 #### Inputs:

 * `$contents` is a list of strings, byte arrays, or input streams containing content (structured/parseable data) to be parsed.
-* `$content.types` is a list of MIME media types with the same number of items as `$contents`, where `$content.types[n]` describes the format of the resulting parsed `$content[n]`:
+* `$content.types` is a list of MIME media types with the same number of items as `$contents`, where `$content.types[n]` describes the format of the resulting parsed `$content[n]`.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

 Use this input argument when `$contents` contains unlike formats (for example, a mixture of [XML] and [JSON] MIME types).
-* `$content.type` is the MIME media type that describes the format of all items in the resulting list of parsed content:
+* `$content.type` is the MIME media type that describes the format of all items in the resulting list of parsed content.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

 Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type).
 * `$namespaces` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
 Use this input argument when `$contents` contains unlike formats (for example, a mixture of [XML] formats that use different namespaces).
 * `$namespace` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
 Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type using the same namespaces).
-* `$schemas` is an optional input list with the same number of items as `$documents`, where `$schemas[n]` is used to parse `$contents[n]` as [XML] or Flat File, and can have the following values:
+* `$schemas` is an optional input list with the same number of items as `$documents` of document references or flat file schemas, where `$schemas[n]` is used to parse `$contents[n]`.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

-  Defaults to parsing `$contents` as [XML], if neither `$content.types`, `$content.type`, `$schemas` nor `$schema` are specified.

 Use this input argument when `$contents` contains unlike formats (for example, a mixture of Flat File and [XML] formats).
-* `$schema` is an optional input used to parse all items in `$contents` as [XML] or Flat File, and can have the following values:
+* `$schema` is the document reference or flat file schema to use to parse all items in `$contents`.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

 Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same [XML] schema).

-  Defaults to parsing `$contents` as [XML], if neither `$content.types`, `$content.type`, `$schemas` nor `$schema` are specified.
 * `$encoding` is an optional character set to use when the `$contents` is provided as a list of input streams or byte arrays.
   Defaults to [UTF-8].
+* `$validate?` is an optional boolean flag which when true will validate each parsed content against the appropriate schema, and throw an exception if the content is invalid.
+Defaults to false.

 #### Outputs:

 * `$documents` is an IData[] document list of the parsed `$contents`, where `$documents[n]` is the parsed version of `$contents[n]`.

-### Datetime List

 ---